 We lay the foundation of your financial plan by conducting a comprehensive overview and analysis of your current financial position.
 We begin by gathering and organizing your financial data, prioritizing your goals, identifying any issues and coordinating with your other advisors, such as your CPA and attorney, to ensure plan accuracy and completeness.
 If you need referrals for attorneys or CPAs, we are able to provide them.¹

 We then provide you with our observations, analysis and recommendations, and ask for your feedback.
 We incorporate your feedback into a written plan that becomes the cornerstone of your strategy.
 Following the implementation of your plan, we continually monitor your progress against established goals to ensure you remain on track to pursue your objectives.

-At Leveroni Financial Management, we hold ourselves to the highest industry standards, following the Certified Financial Planner Board of Standards approach to financial planning, which states: The Financial Planning Process consists of the following six steps:
+At Leveroni Financial Management, we hold ourselves to the highest industry standards, following the Certified Financial Planner Board of Standards approach to financial planning, which states:

 The financial planner should clearly explain or document the services to be provided to you and define both his and your responsibilities.
 The planner should explain fully how he will be paid and by whom.
 You and the planner should agree on how long the professional relationship should last and on how decisions will be made.

 The financial planner should ask for information about your financial situation.
 You and the planner should mutually define your personal and financial goals, understand your time frame for results and discuss, if relevant, how you feel about risk.
 The financial planner should gather all the necessary documents before giving you the advice you need.

 The financial planner should analyze your information to assess your current situation and determine what you must do to pursue your goals.
 Depending on what services you have asked for, this could include analyzing your assets, liabilities and cash flow, current insurance coverage, investments or tax strategies.